Easy | Chords + Lyrics

 | Gb (Fm7) | Ebm7 Ab11 |

-The final line changes the key to take us back to Ab as it’s time for that legendary solo.
+The final line shifts the key back to Ab, setting the stage for the legendary guitar solo.

 | Bbm7 Bm7 N.C E11 |

-Lionel Richie really knocked it out of the park with this one, The Commodores had other hits, such as Brick House and Too Hot ta Trot, but Easy is the Commodore’s tune that has the greatest legacy.
+Lionel Richie truly knocked it out of the park with Easy.
+While The Commodores had other hits like Brick House and Too Hot ta Trot, Easy has left the most lasting legacy.
+Also worth noting is Faith No More’s well-known cover of the song.